codelawcorp/devmode/README.md

 - Make sure you are using the correct KUBECONFIG and context

 Start the workspace:
-`devmode start --deployment_name <deployment>  --namespace <namespace> --workspace_name name-surname`
+`devmode start --deployment_name <deployment>  --namespace <namespace> --workspace_name <your nickname>`

-Note: Git credentials are handled automatically by VSCode's built-in credential management.
-You do not need to manually configure credentials inside the container:
-For the first time, clone any repo from your private VCS with API token (not SSH) - that will store your credentials in `credentials-helper` store.
-Git crentials are propagated automatically by VScode magic.
-(It sets `GIT_ASKPASS` environment variable).
+Good news!
+VSCode propagates your local git credentials into pod automatically.
+When you push/pull your code, it will not ask for password.
+For this to work, credentials must be stored locally via `credentials-helper` store.
+(Inside pod vscode sets `GIT_ASKPASS` environment variable with a magic script).

 ### Connect VSCode